 These events bring together researchers and practitioners in the visualization field with a shared interest in tools, techniques and technology.
 A full complement of research presentations, tutorials, workshops, panels, demonstrations, posters, and exhibitions make this conference one of the largest and most important gatherings of researchers and professionals who specialize in the visual analysis of data.

 Each of the three main conferences (VAST, InfoVis, and SciVis) will run from Tuesday morning until Friday lunch.
-Our keynote speaker (Alberto Cairo, University of Miami) will open the conferences on Tuesday morning and our capstone speaker (TBD) will close the meeting on Friday.
+Our keynote speaker (Alberto Cairo, University of Miami) will open the conferences on Tuesday morning and our capstone speaker (Barbara Tversky, Stanford University & Columbia University) will close the meeting on Friday.
 Additionally, the LDAV Symposium occurs on Sunday and Monday before the conferences, as do a number of other workshops and tutorials.
 In particular, the BELIV and VizSec workshops will also take place on Monday.
-A symposia reception will be held Sunday night and the main VIS banquet is Wednesday evening.
+The main VIS banquet is Wednesday evening.
 The full program should be available at the start of September.

 To celebrate its 25th anniversary in 2014, IEEE VIS comes for the first time in its history to Europe and the city of Paris, acknowledging the growing role of European research on visualization.
 Paris is a spectacular setting, combining the dynamic character of multicultural modern Europe with historical relics and monuments spanning over 2000 years.
 Curious visitors can explore the city's countless museums, galleries, and public spaces, while gastronomes will delight in Paris's extraordinary selection of restaurants.
 Located at the center of Western Europe, Paris is reachable from all major international airports.
 The conference venue is also conveniently located next to public transportation and accessible from all of the city's main airports and train stations.